Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCVirtualNetworkAdapter.md

 Virtual Local Area Network

 VMM includes support for configuring one or more virtual area networks (VLANs) on a host for use by virtual machines deployed on that host.
-You can use the **New-SCVirtualNetworkAdapter** cmdlet (or the Set-SCVirtualNetworkAdapter cmdlet) with the *VLAN parameters to attach the virtual network adapter on a virtual machine to a VLAN.
+You can use the **New-SCVirtualNetworkAdapter** cmdlet (or the **Set-SCVirtualNetworkAdapter** cmdlet) with the *VLAN* parameters to attach the virtual network adapter on a virtual machine to a VLAN.
-To configure corresponding VLAN settings on the host network adapter, use the Add-SCVMHostNetworkAdapter cmdlet or the Set-SCVMHostNetworkAdapter cmdlet.
+To configure corresponding VLAN settings on the host network adapter, use the **Add-SCVMHostNetworkAdapter** cmdlet or the **Set-SCVMHostNetworkAdapter** cmdlet.

-For an illustration of how to configure VLANs, see the examples for this cmdlet, and see the examples for New-SCVMHostNetworkAdapterConfig and Set-SCVMHostNetworkAdapter.
+For an illustration of how to configure VLANs, see the examples for this cmdlet, and see the examples for **New-SCVMHostNetworkAdapterConfig** and **Set-SCVMHostNetworkAdapter**.

 ## EXAMPLES

 ### Example 1: Create a virtual network adapter on a virtual machine
 ```
-PS C:\>$VM = Get-SCVirtualMachine -Name "VM01"
+PS C:\> $VM = Get-SCVirtualMachine -Name "VM01"
 PS C:\> New-SCVirtualNetworkAdapter -VM $VM
 ```